 1683 - China's Qing Dynasty formally annexes Taiwan, which had hitherto been divided between aboriginal kingdoms and Chinese and European settlers, most prominently the Dutch.

 1895 - China cedes Taiwan among other territories to Japan after losing the First Sino-Japanese War.

 1915 - Tapani Incident prompts Japan to reform its administration of the settled population, which turns to civic and political activity.
 Japanese treatment of aboriginal population remains harsh.

 1930 - Troops crush last major aboriginal uprising, the Wushe Rebellion.

 1942 - Chinese Kuomintang government renounces all treaties with Japan and demands the return of Taiwan as part of any post-war settlement, which is endorsed by the Allies in the Cairo Declaration the following year.

-1945 - US places Taiwan under Chinese administrative control after Japan surrenders.
+1945 - The Allies place Taiwan under Chinese administrative control after Japan surrenders.

 1947 - Discontent with centralised rule by Kuomintang mainlanders boils over in 228 Incident.
 Chinese authorities imposes martial law, kill large numbers of protesters demanding free elections and clean government, and ban thousands of others from political activity.

 1949 - Communist victory in Chinese Civil War leads to evacuation of Kuomintang government to Taiwan, along with about two million refugees.
 Mainlanders dominate island until the end of martial law in 1987.